davidberko36/11245046_DCIT205/README.md

 Through this project, I have gained insights into:
  **HTML Structure**: Understanding the structure and layout of a multi-page website.

  **CSS Styling**: Implementing styles to recreate the visual appearance of an existing site.

- **Basic JavaScript**: Creating basic things such as drop-down menus using JavaScript **Project Organization**: Managing multiple pages abd resources within a project.
+ **Basic JavaScript**: Creating basic things such as drop-down menus using JavaScript

+ **Project Organization**: Managing multiple pages abd resources within a project.

+ **Git and GitHub**: Due to this project, I have mastered the fundamentals of Git and Github

 This project provided practical experience in web development and helped in honing skills related to front-end technologies.